First identification of a doublet wobbling excitation mode in $^{105}$Pd: Introduction

 \section{Introduction}

 The existence of triaxial deformed nuclei has been predicted by numerous mean-field studies (see e.g. Ref.~\cite{triaxial}) for an early systematic exploration of the nuclear chart).
-A special feature of triaxial nuclei is that they can exhibit the wobbling motion near the yrast line and was predicted by Bohr and Mottelson in 1975 \cite{bohr}.
-For large angular-momenta, the energy spectrum will have a harmonic oscillator pattern \cite{bohr} with the bands characterized in terms of the signature quantum number.
-For these bands, the moments of inertia along the three principal axes are unequal and the total angular momentum (vector sum of particle and rotational angular momentum) wobbles about the medium (m) axis, which has the largest moment of inertia.
+A significant feature of triaxial nuclei is the collective wobbling motion predicted by Bohr and Mottelson in 1975 \cite{bohr}.
+For large angular momenta, the energy spectrum will have a harmonic oscillator pattern \cite{bohr} with bands characterized by the signature quantum number that alternates with the number of a wobbling quantum.
 The nuclear wobbling is observed as consecutive rotational bands with increasing excitation energy, corresponding to successive wobbling quanta ($\propto n \hbar \omega_W$ for large I).
+For these bands, the moments of inertia of the three principal axes are unequal and the total angular momentum wobbles about the medium (m) axis, which has the largest moment of inertia.